The Most Beautiful Traditional Festivals

 The Carnival season and its customs

-The Viennese balls are an integral part of the carnival season.
+The Viennese balls are the highlight of the carnival season.
 Their unique flair and noble ambience make them an unforgettable event.
 During Carnival, a state of exception takes over with countless parades, festivities, and events.
+Not to forget the Faschingskrapfen - Austrian doughnuts - which you can get everywhere during this season.

 Daffodil festival in Ausseerland, Styria